ayush6441/DC-DC-Converters-Project/Buck Converter/README.md

 - Manu

 ## Brief Description of the Buck Converter
 A **Buck Converter** is a type of DC-DC power converter that steps down the input voltage to a lower output voltage.
-It works by switching a transistor on and off, storing energy in an inductor during the "on" phase and releasing it during the "off" phase, thereby regulating the output voltage.
+It works by switching a MosFET or controlled switch on and off, storing energy in an inductor during the "on" phase and releasing it during the "off" phase, thereby regulating the output voltage.

 ### Key Features:
 - Voltage Step-Down: Converts a higher input DC voltage to a lower output DC voltage.